WWE News: Kenny Omega Makes Big ‘Royal Rumble’ Tease, Says He’s Almost Decided On Future Plans [Video]

 — 411 Wrestling (@411wrestling) January 23, 2017

-Wrestling Inc also quoted former WWE announcing legend Jim Ross, who said in a recent episode of his podcast The Ross Report that it will take a lot to lure Omega to the WWE, such as a lucrative financial deal.
+Wrestling Inc. also quoted former WWE announcing legend Jim Ross, who said in a recent episode of his podcast The Ross Report that it will take a lot to lure Omega to the WWE, such as a lucrative financial deal.
 A main event push right out of the gate similar to what AJ Styles got in 2016 may also be necessary, Ross added.

 “Omega’s the kind of guy that if you’re thinking of hiring, you’ve got to come with the right money offer.
 And the other C. We talked cash.
 Now, we talk creative.
 He’s going to want to know, ‘how are you going to book me?’; ‘how are you going to present me?’; ‘what will be my lot in life on television creative?’ because it starts and ends right there.”

-It might not be easy for WWE to sign Kenny Omega, Royal Rumble 2017 appearance or none, and there’s arguably a better chance he’ll be sticking around in Japan rather than giving WWE a shot.
-But knowing how “The Cleaner” operates, he’s a man who likes to keep his cards close to his chest, and he’s doing so right now as he teases some possibilities, but makes nothing definite with less than a week remaining before his NJPW contract is up.
+It might not be easy for WWE to sign Kenny Omega, Royal Rumble 2017 appearance or none, and there’s arguably a better chance that he’ll be sticking around in Japan rather than giving WWE a shot.
+But knowing how “The Cleaner” operates, he’s a man who likes to keep his cards close to his chest, and he’s doing so right now as he teases some possibilities but makes nothing definite with less than a week remaining before his NJPW contract is up.

 [Featured Image by New Japan Pro Wrestling]